 FAA Fire Testing at NTSNovember 30, 2017

-Fire and flammability testing is required for products used in a wide range of industries, NTS fire and flammability testing services typically fall into two categories: 1) ignition and flame spread, and 2) fire resistance.
-The Federal Aviation Administration calls out a number of standards NTS conducts testing to for our aviation customers.
+Fire and flammability testing is required for products used in a wide range of industries, NTS fire and flammability testing services typically fall into three categories: 1) ignition and flame spread, 2) Fire Proof and 3) fire resistance.
+The Federal Aviation Administration and International equivalent agencies call out a number of standards NTS conducts testing to for our aviation customers.